Répétiteur

-A répétiteur (/fr/; from the French verb répéter meaning 'to repeat, to go over, to learn, to rehearse') is an accompanist, tutor or coach of ballet dancers or opera singers.
-The feminine form is répétiteuse.
+A répétiteur (/fr/; from the French verb répéter meaning 'to repeat, to go over, to rehearse') is an accompanist, tutor or coach of ballet dancers or opera singers.
+The feminine form is répétitrice.

 Opera

 In opera, a répétiteur is the person responsible for coaching singers and playing the piano for music and production rehearsals.
 When coaching solo singers or choir members, the répétiteur will take on a number of the roles of a vocal coach: advising singers on how to improve their pitch and pronunciation, and correcting note or phrasing errors.

 Répétiteurs are skilled musicians who have strong sight-reading and score reading skills.
 In addition to being able to sight read piano parts, some répétiteurs can play on the piano an orchestral score reducing it in real-time (orchestral reduction), by reading from a large open score of all of the instruments and voice parts.
 Répétiteurs are also skilled in following the directions of a conductor, in terms of changing the tempo, pausing, or adding other nuances.